 6. Family Travel & Malaria or Dengue Fever

 Taking your family holiday to Laos and neighboring countries, the question for Malaria or Dengue will have to be addressed.
-First of all, the best and most effective protection is clear: Don’t get bitten by Mosquitoes!
+First of all, the best and most effective protection is don’t get bitten by Mosquitoes!
 When coming to Laos or the region in general, check with your doctor and the list of affected countries at who.int/ith/en.
 You need specialist advice on the appropriate anti-malarial medication just in case.
 Be aware of the fact the hospitals in larger cities of Laos and in tourist towns are well aware of these diseases so please ask for proper tests to be done if any type of fever occurs.
-You’ll also need to make sure you take ample supplies of insect repellent (DEET), light, bright, long sleeve shirts and pants to cover everyone up in the evenings and, if the place you’re staying in doesn’t have them, bed-nets dosed with insecticide.
-To travel with an extra set of mosquito nets may as well a very handy idea, and your kids will enjoy help bringing up the ceilings…at least thes first few times.
+You’ll also need to make sure you take enough supplies of insect repellent (DEET), light, bright, long sleeve shirts and pants to cover up in the evenings and, if the place you’re staying in doesn’t have them, bed-nets.
+To travel with an extra set of mosquito nets may as well a very handy idea (these can be purchased locally) , and your kids will enjoy help setting these up ..at least the first few times.

 7. Family Travel Tip – Visas for Laos, Cambodia, Vietnam

 Most countries in Asia require a visa and don’t be surprised if they’re a requirement for children as well as adults, and that their fee is the same as yours!
 Check first to see if you need to get the visa from the embassy in your country before departure or if you can get a visa on arrival.
-For Laos and Cambodia you can get a visa on arrival.
+For Laos, Cambodia and Vietnam you can get a visa on arrival.

 Note: You must have at least 6 months validity on your passport.